Mention the phrase “church growth” and you’ll hear a variety of opinions.

 We helped a church in Littleton, Colorado create a ministry strategy.
 Their pastor, Cody, emailed to say this:

-A thoughtful, written out strategic plan can help your church experience healthy growth.
-Planning isn't just a task to be done by an organized person who loves spreadsheets; it's a powerful ministry tool that should be embraced by all church leaders.
+A thoughtful, written strategic plan can help your church experience healthy growth.
+Planning isn’t just a task to be done by an organized person who loves spreadsheets, it’s a powerful ministry tool that should be embraced by all church leaders.

 #5 – Spiritual

 Church planting, church revitalization, and church growth are inherently spiritual endeavors.

 Strategy, culture, and leadership can make a huge difference and drive growth, but ultimately that growth is up to God.
 The church is not a business.
 The church is more than an organization.

 You can do all the right things and not experience growth.
 And many churches experience growth despite problems with leadership.

 Think about how these spiritual traits intersect with the organized ministry of a church.